wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ##  Step 1: Initializing a Ballerina project

 A mediation policy is a Ballerina project.
-You can use the template provided by Choreo to initialize a mediation policy project with all the required configurations as follows:
+You can use the template provided by Choreo to initialize a mediation policy project with all the required configurations.

--  Create a Ballerina project for the mediation policy using the **mediation.template** as the project template.
+Let's create a Ballerina project for the mediation policy using the **mediation.template** as the project template by issuing the following command:

 **Format:**

     ```
        bal new -t choreo/mediation.template:1.0.0 <policy-name>
     ```

 **Example:**

     ```
        bal new -t choreo/mediation.template:1.0.0 validateHeader
     ```
  The Ballerina project you generated above has the following content:

 ![Ballerina project](../../assets/img/develop/api-policy/ballerina-project.png){.cInlineImage-small}

-You can modify the Ballerina.toml and the Package.md files of the generated project as needed.
-For example, the **org**, the **package**, the package **version**, API documentation content, **keywords**, etc.
+You can modify the Ballerina.toml and the Package.md files of the generated project as required.
+For example, you can update the **org**, the **package**, the package **version**, API documentation content, **keywords**, etc.

 ![Ballerina toml](../../assets/img/develop/api-policy/ballerina-toml.png){.cInlineImage-small}

 ## Step 2: Implement the policy

-Let's implement a policy to validate an incoming header in the request and the response.
-In the request path, if the request header is not present or if the validation fails, let's log an error and return a 403 Bad Request response to the client whereas in the response path, let's only log a message.
+Let's implement a policy to validate an incoming header in the request and the response as follows:

+- **Request path**: If the request header is not present or if the validation fails, let's log an error and return a 403 Bad Request response to the client.
-Follow the steps below to implement the policy:
+- **Response path**: Let's log a message to indicate whether the request is valid or not.

-- Open the policy.bal file in the Ballerina project and fill in/modify the generated policy stubs(request, response, or fault) to suit your requirements.
+To implement the policy, open the the Policy.bal file in the Ballerina project and fill in/modify the generated policy stubs(i.e., request, response, or fault).
+The following are sample implementations for the Request and Response stub:

 ### Request Flow

+The following is a sample implementation for the request flow:

 ```
 @mediation:RequestFlow